-• 1793 returning students applied for halls of residence for academic session 2018-2019 and all received an offer (although sometimes not for their first choice).
+• In February 2022 1692 returning students applied for halls of residence for academic session 2022-23.
 This year there are over 3000 beds for UGs and with similar availability for returners, dependent on number of entrants. - You can apply as a group of friends.